 Origins of the Hatha Yogis

-The ascetic tradition emerged on the borders of India and Nepal, and aspects that came to be a part of Hindu tradition like reincarnation and karma were central to their thinking.
-These were the original Hatha yogis – and tapas, translated as ‘heat’, ‘glow’, ‘austerity’ or ‘discipline’ and referring to a sense of ‘burning’ off past karma and refining the body and mind, was their practice.
+The ascetic tradition emerged on the borders of India and Nepal.
+Aspects that came to be a part of Hindu tradition, like reincarnation and karma, were central to their thinking.
+These were the original Hatha yogis – and Tapas, translated as ‘heat’, ‘glow’, ‘austerity’ or ‘discipline’ and referring to a sense of ‘burning’ off past karma and refining the body and mind – was their practice.

-The Buddha practised asceticism for a number of years – however, what many texts omit, is that he found no benefit in the practices for himself, and eventually rejected them.
+The Buddha practised asceticism for a number of years.
+However, what many texts omit, is that he found no benefit in the practices, and eventually rejected them.
 He tried extreme breath control and fasting, as did Jain monks, who would sit and fast until death in order to ‘burn up’ their karma and escape the wheel of rebirth entirely, or return to a more desirable life.

 Originally, Hatha yoga practices were entirely focussed upon the breath and the means of controlling it.
 This way of practising has now come to represent just one of the branches of Hatha yoga – Pranayama.
 Extreme breath control was essentially considered the ability to control prana or one’s own ‘life force’, and therefore the ability to control life.

 When India faced colonialism, many Westerners were able to see and experience Hatha yoga practices for themselves.
-Partly due to the introduction of less extreme-minded tourists in India, who knew of gymnastics, contortionism and body building, and partly due to ascetics who travelled to other lands themselves (such as Hatha yogis who were discovered by Alexandra the Great, and accompanied him back to Greece), the word on yoga began to spread.
+This was partly due to the introduction by less extreme-minded tourists in India, of gymnastics, contortionism and body building.
+It was also due to ascetics who travelled to other lands themselves.
+These included the Hatha yogis who were discovered by Alexander the Great, and accompanied him back to Greece.
+The word of yoga began to spread.

 It’s important to understand that changes, evolution and ‘reinvention’ within Hatha yoga practices didn’t just take place in the West (we didn’t ruin yoga) but were happening across the East, too.
 Persia and other parts of the Middle East were also practising forms of Hatha yoga.
 It made up a part of Sufism, focussing more upon difficult postures intended to lead towards meditative practices.